-There are important steps girls and women can take to prevent cervical cancer.
-The HPV vaccine can protect against most cervical cancers (see above).
-Cervical cancer can also be prevented with routine cervical cancer screening and follow-up of abnormal results.
-The Pap test can identify abnormal or pre-cancerous changes in the cervix so that they can be removed before cancer develops.
-An HPV DNA test, which can find high-risk HPV on a woman's cervix, may also be used with a Pap test in certain cases.
-The HPV test can help healthcare professionals decide if more tests or treatment are needed.
+The HPV vaccine can protect against most cervical cancers.
+Cervical cancer can also be prevented with routine cervical cancer screening and follow-up visits in the event of abnormal results.
+A Pap smear can identify abnormal or pre-cancerous changes in the cervix so that they can be removed before cancer develops.
+An HPV DNA test, which can find high-risk HPV on the cervix, may also be used with a Pap smear in certain cases.
+The HPV test can help healthcare professionals decide if more tests or treatments are needed.
 Even women who got the vaccine when they were younger need regular cervical cancer screening because the vaccine does not protect against all cervical cancers.

 There is currently no vaccine licensed to prevent HPV-related diseases in men.
 Studies are now being done to find out if the vaccine is also safe in men, and if it can protect them against HPV and related conditions.
 The FDA will consider licensing the vaccine for boys and men if there is proof that it is safe and effective for them.
 There is also no approved screening test to find early signs of penile or anal cancer.
 Some experts recommend yearly anal Pap tests for gay and bisexual men and for HIV-positive persons because anal cancer is more common in these populations.
 Scientists are still studying how best to screen for penile and anal cancers in those who may be at highest risk for those diseases.